bradbrad88/team-profile-generator/README.md

 ## Contributing

-If you have a feature request, please make a pull request [here](https://github.com/bradbrad88/team-profile-generator) or add it as an issue [here](https://github.com/bradbrad88/team-profile-generator/issues).
+If you have a feature request, please make a pull request [on the repo](https://github.com/bradbrad88/team-profile-generator) or add it as an issue [on the issues page](https://github.com/bradbrad88/team-profile-generator/issues).

-If you have a bug to report, please create an issue [here](https://github.com/bradbrad88/team-profile-generator/issues).
+If you have a bug to report, please create an issue [on the issues page](https://github.com/bradbrad88/team-profile-generator/issues).

 ## Tests